-I love learning how to make DIY projects for accessories and home decor.
-Recently, I learned how to decoupage Easter eggs and decorative balls.
+Do you love learning how to make DIY projects for accessories and home decor?
+Would you like to learn how to decoupage Easter eggs and decorative balls?

 Learning how to decoupage is really easy.
 The possibilities for creative projects are endless.
 Just about anything can be decoupaged and many materials can be used, such as paper and fabric.